-Second----The 8th Regiment Band from Rome, GA. will be here on Saturday evening, January 25th, 7:00pm, at the Wadsworth Auditorium, Jefferson Street in downtown Newnan.
-This concert is FREE to the public.
-Bring the family and listen to "period" music, see "period" Confederate and Union uniforms, and take a look at authentic instruments.
+Second----The 8th Regiment Band from Rome, GA. was here on Saturday evening, January 25th, 7:00pm, at the Wadsworth Auditorium, Jefferson Street in downtown Newnan.
+Many folks came out to enjoy the music.

 This was a great day for Brown's Mill Battlefield Association, for everyone who ever worked for the Battlefield, and for Coweta County.
 We wish to thank everyone who helped in any way.
 It was a complete success, and we have a beautiful place to be proud of.
 Come out for a visit any day, walk the trails, read the interpretive markers, stop and sit on a bench, and enjoy the quiet.
 Remember all those who died on that day 149 years ago.